Loewner evolution driven by complex Brownian motion (with simulations by Minjae Park)

 We study the Loewner evolution whose driving function is $W_t = B_t^1 + i B_t^2$, where $(B^1,B^2)$ is a pair of Brownian motions with a given covariance matrix.
 This model can be thought of as a generalization of Schramm-Loewner evolution (SLE) with complex parameter values.
 We show that our Loewner evolutions behave very differently from ordinary SLE.
 For example, if neither $B^1$ nor $B^2$ is identically equal to zero, then the set of points disconnected from $\infty$ by the Loewner hull has non-empty interior at each time.
 We also show that our model exhibits three phases analogous to the phases of SLE: a phase where the hulls have zero Lebesgue measure, a phase where points are swallowed but not hit by the hulls, and a phase where the hulls are space-filling.
 The phase boundaries are expressed in terms of the signs of explicit integrals.
 These boundaries have a simple closed form when the correlation of the two Brownian motions is zero.

-\textbf{Acknowledgments.} We thank Tom Kennedy and Scott Sheffield for helpful discussions.
+\textbf{Acknowledgments.} We thank an anonymous referee for helpful comments on an earlier version of this article.
+We thank Tom Kennedy and Scott Sheffield for helpful discussions.
 We thank Steffen Rohde for sharing with us an old email and Mathematica file from his work on this topic with Schramm in 2006.
 E.G.\ was partially supported by a Clay research fellowship.
 M.P was partially supported by NSF Award: DMS 1712862.
 J.P. was partially supported by a National Science Foundation Postdoctoral Research Fellowship under Grant No. 2002159.